aduranterres/pkg_joomdle/README.md

 Joomdle is a set of extensions for Moodle and Joomla to integrate both systems.

 Web site: http://www.joomdle.com

-Author: Antonio duran Terres (antonio@joomdle.com)
+Author: Antonio Duran Terres (antonio@joomdle.com)

 ## Documentation